kombuchapunk/CRPT-Wallet/README.md

 # CRPT Wallet

-## Simple and user-friendly cryptocurrency (BTC) wallet built with Ruby on Rails.
-(LTC and DOGE in progress)
+### Simple and user-friendly cryptocurrency (BTC) wallet built with Ruby on Rails.
+(LTC and DOGE support is in progress)

 #### By _**Misha Petrov**_